surdebmalya/CollegeBazar/README.md

 ## Features of the project
 - E-commerce website having all type of operations
 - Feature of adding new products as owner
+- Buyers can see all the products and can sort according to price
 - Real time Chat with owner

 ## Guidelines to use